-A University of Maine at Presque Isle program that serves local residents over 50 and believes in "learning for life" will host its fall kick-off event at 10 a.m. on Friday, Sept.
-16 in the Campus Center.
+A University of Maine at Presque Isle program that serves local residents over 50 and believes in "learning for life" will host its spring kick-off event at 9:30 a.m.
+Friday, March 16 in the Campus Center.

 Seniors Achieving Greater Education [SAGE] has worked for more than a decade to bring short courses in arts, sciences, and specialty areas to the region's senior community.
 SAGE is one of 17 senior colleges in the Maine Senior College Network, and one of two senior colleges north of Bangor.

 The University of Maine at Presque Isle will host its Annual Career & Job Fair in the Campus Center from 11 a.m. to 1:30 p.m. on Tuesday, March 20.
 Twenty businesses and governmental agencies from the region and across the state are expected to participate in the event.

 "The Career & Job Fair provides a unique opportunity for our students and the public to explore career options, network with employers, discover opportunities and to gain professional employment," Barbara DeVaney, Director of Career Services, said.

 Art and science will come together at the University of Maine at Presque Isle when two professors host a second annual event in honor of internationally celebrated Brain Awareness Week.
 "North of Ordinary NeuroArt Night" will take place at 6 p.m. on Wednesday, March 14 in the Pullen Hall Art Room.

 Biology professor Dr. Rachael Hannah and Art professor Hyrum Benson are teaming up to offer a fun art project that also will teach participants about brain function and neuroscience.
 Benson will be creating plaster brains that participants will be able to paint under his guidance.
 Hannah will offer a 15-minute presentation about the human brain, showing how brains are mapped, and then participants will use that information and their imagination to create their brain art.